 8. Maintain Routine as Much as Possible

-Traveling with kids can be a bit tricky, but one thing that really helps is sticking to a routine.
-When things feel normal, kids are less stressed, and that can actually keep them safer.
-Keeping some habits the same can make a big difference; here are a few ideas to consider.
+Traveling with kids can be tricky.
+One thing that helps is sticking to a routine.
+When things feel normal, kids stress less.
+That keeps them safer.
+Same habits make a big difference.
+Here are a few ideas.

 Keeping Bedtimes Consistent